 A reverse merger is a process whereby a private company can become a public company by acquiring a controlling interest in a public shell company.
 A reverse merger is an efficient strategy used by some private companies to go public, particularly where a traditional initial public offering (IPO) is not an option.
 This method of going public does not require filing a registration statement with the Securities and Exchange Commission (SEC) but does require other security filings, including an initial super 8-K and subsequent 10-Q’s and 10-K’s.

-Serving clients from offices in American Fork, Bountiful, and South Jordan, Pearson Butler delivers quality legal counsel to companies looking to go public through reverse mergers.
+Serving clients from offices in South Jordan, Bountiful, and Utah County, Pearson Butler delivers quality legal counsel to companies looking to go public through reverse mergers.
 With decades of securities law experience, Pearson Butler’s reverse merger team has the know-how to protect your interests in these complex matters.

 To find out how Pearson Butler can handle your reverse merger, call (800) 265-2314.